isomerpages/moe-scgs/_about-scgs/Celebrations/Secondary.md

 ---
 <h1><strong>Celebrating Our Achievements (Secondary)</strong></h1>
 <h2>Academic Achievements</h2>
-<p>1.
-Our heartiest congratulations to the 2023 Secondary 4 cohort for their
+<p>Our heartiest congratulations to the 2024 Secondary 4 cohort for their
 excellent performance in the GCE ‘O’ Level examinations!</p>
-<p>2.
-The Class of 2023 exemplified adaptability and resilience in the face
-of an unprecedented Covid-19 pandemic, which first struck early in their secondary education four years ago.
-Together with their teachers, this cohort of Kim Geks adapted quickly to new ways of learning as well as connecting and collaborating with one another through online modes.
-They exercised independence and perseverance to continue their journey of growth with positivity amidst changes due to safe management measures.
-In the process, they also showed care and kindness to one another.
-Over the years, the cohort seized opportunities to enjoy school life fully through experiences such as Sports Festival, SC Rave and self-initiated interclass games facilitated by student leaders.
-With their resolute and courageous spirit, we believe the class of 2023 will be in good stead as they move on to the next phase of their educational journey.</p>
+<p></p>
+<p>Under the guidance and care of their teachers, the Class of 2024 exemplified
+adaptability, determination and enthusiasm.
+In the SC125 Celebrations, they played an instrumental role in rallying the school to contribute, ensuring the success of the various events and leaving a lasting impression on the school and community partners.
+Their leadership and dedication underscored their outstanding ability to inspire and further strengthen the school spirit.
+While&nbsp;juggling various roles and responsibilities, they persevered with a strong sense of purpose and an unwavering will to achieve their goals, whether personal or collective.
+This steadfast determination reflects their commitment to growth and their aspiration to make a meaningful impact on those around them.
+We are confident that the Class of 2024 is well-prepared to thrive in the next phase of their educational journey.</p>
+<p></p>
-<p>3.
-We would like to express our special appreciation to everyone who has
+<p>We would like to express our appreciation to everyone who has guided our&nbsp;<em>Kim Geks</em>.
-guided our Kim Geks.
-Our team of dedicated and committed teaching and non-teaching staff have guided and supported them with much care and love.
-We also deeply appreciate the unwavering partnership of our parents, Board of Directors and Alumni in supporting and nurturing them throughout this milestone journey.</p>
+Our team of dedicated teaching and non-teaching staff who fostered a caring and empowering environment for the students to learn and grow.&nbsp; We also appreciate the unwavering partnership of our parents, Board of Directors and Alumni in supporting and nurturing them throughout this milestone journey.</p>
 <h2>Non-Academic Achievements</h2>
 <h4>2024</h4>